Turner-Kendall/TheDic/README.md

 ### A Minimal Vue 3 SPA to search a dictionary
 #### My goal was to create a simple and efficient web dictionary, that could all happen on the front end, in 24 hours.

 TheDic.Site accomplishes these goals-ish;  I included getting the domain, setting up the repository, etc. in the 24 hours.
-I ganked and carved up the Bootstrap css file and did the vite@latest deal.
+I ganked and carved up the Bootstrap css (only) file and did the vite@latest deal.
 The only dependency is SweetAlert2.
 The initial dic data came from HuggyFace.

 ---